Anderwei/Tomosulo-demo/README.md

       └───────┴───────┴───────┘               └───────┴───────┴───────┘
 ```
 Represent what instruction in the buffer.
-Will be empty if not run any instruction.
+Will be blank if none of instruction is ready of RS is empty.

 ### Remainder for RS Buffer
 ```